 American Geophysical Union Publications

 Schock, Steven G.; LeBlanc, Lester R.; and Mayer, Larry A., "The Development of Chirp Sonar Technology and Its Applications" (2000).
-Center for Coastal and Ocean Mapping.
+Fall Meeting, American Geophysical Union (AGU).
 541.